2023 Best Geography & Cartography Schools

 Read full report on Geography & Cartography at George Washington University

 James Madison University came in at #16 in this year’s edition of the Best Geography & Cartography Schools ranking.
-Located in the city of Harrisonburg, JMU is a public school with a fairly large student population.
+Located in the small city of Harrisonburg, JMU is a public college with a very large student population.

 Geography majors at JMU take out an average of $19,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $283.